10 Internet Entrepreneur Marketing Rules You Should Follow

 The first thing you need to know to be successful…you CAN do it.
 I am living proof.

-There are many different avenues you can take when marketing online, my focus has been on creating client sites using WordPress, promoting various WordPress-related products and services, and creating and selling my own WordPress-related products.
+There are many different avenues you can take when marketing online, my focus used to be only creating client sites using WordPress, then on promoting various WordPress-related products and services as an affiliate, and now creating and selling my own WordPress-related products.

-That said, you can probably apply most of the following advice to whatever Internet Marketing strategy you choose (or have chosen) to pursue.
+You can apply most of the following advice to whatever Internet Marketing strategy you choose (or have chosen) to pursue.

 1. Realize this first: There are NO shortcuts.